codenautas/mini-tools/LEEME.md

 <!--lang:es-->

-Retorna una función que envía un mensaje de error al cliente
+Retorna una función que envía un mensaje de error al cliente.
+Si el objeto error tiene especificada la propiedad:

+  * code: es mostrada antes del mensaje.
+  * status: es enviado como status (si no se envía 400)

 <!--lang:en--]

 Returns a function that sends a error message to de front-end.
+If the error object has setted the property

+  * code: is displayed before the message
+  * status: is sended in the header (otherwise "400" is sended)

 [!--lang:*-->